0xdigiscore/go-explorer/README.md

 # go-explorer

-go-explorer is a universal block explorer.
+go-explorer is a universal block explorer